-Partington Cove Trail is a 1 mile moderately trafficked out and back trail located near Big Sur, CA that features a waterfall.
+Partington Cove Trail is a 1 mile moderately trafficked out and back trail located near Big Sur, California that features a waterfall.
 The trail is rated as moderate and primarily used for hiking and walking.

 A hike down a steep road that will take you over a wooden bride and through a tunnel to a view of the protected Partington Cove.
 The hike back up the hill will be steep, but is short.
 There is a lovely quick side trip to a river if you take the path left of the wildlife sign before the bridge.
 Highly recommend--it's peaceful and secluded, and you can take some time to enjoy the shade and the sound of the water.